2006 Yeti Airlines DHC-6 crash

 On 21 June 2006, when approaching Jumla Airport, Nepal, a Yeti Airlines DHC-6 Twin Otter crashed into the ground after the crew decided to abort the landing and perform a go-around for an unknown reason.
 Eyewitnesses said that the plane appeared to have stalled while making a tight turn on the threshold of runway 27 and ploughed into the ground in a ball of fire on the eastern edge of the runway.

 Aircraft

 The aircraft involved in the crash was a de Havilland Canada DHC-6 Twin Otter operated by Yeti Airlines.
-Its maiden flight was in 1980 with Lesotho Airways.
+Its maiden flight was in 1980 and first in service with Lesotho Airways.
 The aircraft was purchased by Yeti Airlines one year prior to the accident from another Nepalese carrier, Skyline Airways.
 It was the third incident of this aircraft operated by Yeti Airlines and was one of four Twin Otters in the airline's fleet.

 Crew and passengers

-There were six passengers on board the aircraft as well as three crew members.
+Six passengers and three crew members were on board the aircraft.
 All occupants on board died in the crash.
 The cockpit crew members were identified as Captain Krishna Malla and co-pilot Dipak Pokhrel.
-Pokhrel's wife, Anju Khatiwada, died as the co-pilot of Yeti Airlines Flight 691 in 2023, after her husband's death inspired her to take up a career in aviation.
+Pokhrel's wife, Anju Khatiwada, also died in an air crash 16 years later.
+She was the co-pilot of the ill-fated Yeti Airlines Flight 691 in January 2023.
+Her husband's death had inspired her to take up a career in aviation.